 Alice Chapman married Peter Gow.

-Peter Gow became a director of the business in the
+Peter Gow became a director of the business in

-them Worthing residents.
+many of them Worthing residents.

 In 2009, North Elmham resident Norman Lowe wrote the